What Is MoCD Type A?

 - Increased/decreased muscle tone

-If your child has any of these symptoms, don't forget to ask your doctor if they've ruled out MoCD.
+If your child has any of these symptoms, don't forget to ask your doctor if they've considered MoCD.

 Diagnosing MoCD Type A usually happens in 2 steps1: